robertreems/pyhuect/README.md

 # Pyhuect
 The program is designed to set the color temperature of all my Philips lights based on the hour of the day.

 The program has been build to run on Linux.
-It's been tested on Ubuntu 20.04 and Raspbian.
+It's been tested on Ubuntu 20.04 and Raspbian 11.

-Just start run the main.py file to start the program.

-A configuration file will be created: ~/.hue/hueconf.ini.
-This INI file contains 2 sections:
-1. [Hue]
-This section has the IP key.
-You can set this yourself.
-But aren't obligated to do so.

-2. [DONOTEDIT]
-This section is fully managed by the program.
-Do not edit it yourself unless you know the username and want to set it yourself.

 ## first usage
 Create the lights schema file in file ~/.hue/colortempschema.json.
-The file should have this schema:
+The file should have the following schema:
 ```
 {
     "schema":[